5 Ways to Navigate an Unexpected Career Shift

 People with steadily progressing careers are lucky because they don’t need to deal with the daunting consequence of a career shift.

 Anyone who has experienced a sharp 90-degree turn from where they were headed can attest to how destabilizing a career change can be.
-With an unexpected career shift, the ground is swept from underneath your feet, and it shakes the reality you know.
+With an unexpected career change, the ground is swept from underneath your feet, and it shakes the reality you know.

 Whether it was your choice, the fact remains that a career change can be disorienting and overwhelming.
 However, this doesn’t mean it is impossible to get through.